ArasadaAkhil/Virtsumeet/README.md

 **Overview**

 VoximplantUntiyARDemoApp – Has all the assets required to build the AR app.

-VoximplantVideochatWEB – Has the WEB App that will be used for callee (TestUser2) Scenario Code.txt – Is the code for the Scenarios section that will be used by your Voximplant Application for making and receiving calls.
+VoximplantVideochatWEB – Has the WEB App that will be used for callee (TestUser2)

+Scenario Code.txt – Is the code for the Scenarios section that will be used by your Voximplant Application for making and receiving calls.

 **Voximplant Unity SDK**

-Download latest Voximplant Unity SDK from GitHub Releases
+Download latest Voximplant Unity SDK from https://github.com/voximplant/unity_sdk/releases